andrew/ultimate-awesome/README.md

 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
 - [awesome-diffusion-iclr-2025](https://github.com/moatifbutt/awesome-diffusion-iclr-2025) - List of diffusion related active submissions on OpenReview for ICLR 2025.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
-- [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A collection of papers on portrait style transfer.
+- [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.